 - work caring for people.

-Diagnostic radiologists need to have good eyesight (with or without corrective lenses).
-They also need to have excellent hand-eye co-ordination as they often use images on a screen to guide catheters (narrow tubes) through the body.
+Diagnostic radiologists need to have good eyesight (with or without corrective lenses) and excellent hand-eye co-ordination.

 Diagnostic radiologists need to be registered with the Medical Council of New Zealand.

 - 0800 286 801 - email@example.com - www.mcnz.org.nz

 - Royal Australian and New Zealand College of Radiologists

 - (04) 472 6470 - www.ranzcr.edu.au

 What are the chances of getting a job?